Ultimate Off-The-Beaten-Path Florida Bucket List

 Whether you’re a Florida Native or just visiting, this bucket list is sure to keep you busy.
 If you want Touristy stuff (Disney, outlet malls), this list isn’t for you.
 If you want to visit the real Florida…read on!

 The Forgotten Coast – For my money North Florida beaches can’t be beat.
-The picture above is one I took a few weeks ago at Port St. Joe.
+The picture above is one I took a few years ago at Port St. Joe state park.
 It isn’t called the Forgotten Coast for nothing.
 Most beaches are undeveloped and absolutely amazing.
 You can sit on some and never see a another human for quite a while, especially in the state parks.
 If you get a chance, drive 19/98 from St. Marks to Mexico Beach.
 This is an absolutely gorgeous drive.
 It’s winds along the Forgotten Coast through small cities and over bridges.
 Most beaches are free and state parks are only $5 to enter – can’t beat that!

 One of my favorites is St. George Island.
 This gem is a barrier island is probably one of the prettiest and most undisturbed beaches you will find.
 There is nothing on this island over three stories (four with stilts).
 If you visit, you must head to Aunt Ebby’s for ice cream and The Blue Parrot for dinner.
 Trust me, after spending a few days in this part of the world, you will never go to an overcrowded beach again!
 Oh yea it is normally in the top ten for best beaches!